manzinello/mailgo-wp-plugin/readme.txt

 **This plugin is WIP!**

-Instead of the classic behaviour of mailto links, mailgo will show a modal with more possibilities (like, for example, to copy the email address...)
+Instead of the classic behaviour of mailto and tel links, mailgo will show a modal with more possibilities

+For mailto links there is the possibility to open Gmail, Outlook or copy the email address

+For tel links you can open Telegram, WhatsApp, Skype or copy the phone number!

 == Installation ==